googleapis/google-cloud-php/Gax/README.md

 Repository Structure
 -------

-All code lives under src/ and is contained in the `Google\GAX` namespace.
+All code lives under the src/ directory.
+Handwritten code lives in the src/ApiCore directory and is contained in the `Google\ApiCore` namespace.

+Generated classes for protobuf common types and LongRunning client live under the src/ directory, in the appropriate directory and namespace.

+Code in the metadata/ directory is provided to support generated protobuf classes, and should not be used directly.

 License